PolybiusKai/preflight_weather/README.md

     |    Remarks: RMK AO2 SLP028 T02611106
 ```

  The Stations data will output a list of Airports stations data.
+There is also a prompet for this after a METARs Weather selection.
  ```
        |    Station:      KSFO - San Francisco International Airport
        |    City:         San Francisco